 Does boiling water remove copper?

 Boiling water does not remove copper.
-Since some water evaporates during the boiling process, copper concentrations can increase and render the water more dangerous if consumed.
+Since some water evaporates during the boiling process, boiling water technically increases the concentration of copper in the water.

 How to reduce the risk of copper in your water

-You can reduce the risk of copper in your water by flushing the water system and by using cold water for drinking and cooking.
-To flush the water, simply let a faucet run for about 30 seconds before using it.
+You can reduce the risk of copper in your water by flushing the water system and using only cold water for drinking and cooking.
+To flush the water, simply allow a faucet run for about 30 seconds before using it.
 This is especially important any time a faucet has not been used for six or more hours, as copper is more likely to dissolve in stagnant water that sits in pipes for long periods of time.
-If you would prefer not to waste water, it is safe to use the “unflushed” water for laundry, plants, cleaning, and washing the dishes.
+If you would prefer not to waste water, using unflushed water is perfectly safe to use for laundry, plants, cleaning, and washing the dishes.

-Also, it is recommended to use cold water for drinking and cooking, because hot water dissolves copper more readily than cold water and will lead to higher concentrations of copper in your water supply.
+You should avoid using hot water for drinking and cooking.
+Copper dissolves more easily in hot water than cold water and will lead to higher concentrations of copper in your water supply.

-Copper can affect pool water by staining the pool surface and even staining swimmers’ swimsuits, hair, and nails.
+Copper can affect pool water by staining the pool surface and even swimmers’ swimsuits, hair, and nails.
 While often blamed on chlorine, if your swimsuit and hair are tinted green after swimming, the culprit is usually dissolved copper in the water.
-Copper can enter pool water through copper pipes and plumbing fixtures and is sometimes purposefully introduced to prevent algae buildup, but concentrations should be kept below 1.0 ppm to avoid stains.
+Copper can enter pool water through copper pipes and plumbing fixtures, but it is sometimes purposefully introduced to prevent algae buildup.
+When added to a pool, copper concentrations should be kept below 1.0 ppm to avoid stains.
 We recommend testing your pool water regularly to keep track of copper levels.

-Copper water bottles have become somewhat of a health trend.
+Copper water bottles began trending in 2020.
 Inspired by Ayurveda, a system of holistic medicine that originated in India more than 3,000 years ago, proponents believe that drinking water from copper bottles can improve your immune system, improve joint health, and aid digestion.
-Although, these claims are not backed by scientific studies.
+However, these claims are not backed by scientific studies.

-While copper is necessary for good health, the standard diet meets or exceeds the recommended 0.9 mg of copper per day, so it is likely not necessary to infuse your water with additional copper.
-Consuming excess copper can cause gastrointestinal upset, as well as other unpleasant symptoms, so if you are curious about copper water bottles, we recommend consulting your doctor first.
+While copper is necessary for your health, the standard diet meets or exceeds the recommended 0.9 mg of copper per day, so it is likely not necessary to infuse your water with additional copper.
+Consuming excess copper can cause gastrointestinal upset and other unpleasant symptoms, so if you are curious about copper water bottles, consult your doctor first.

-If you have further questions about copper in your drinking water or would like to address any other water quality concerns, please don’t hesitate to contact us.
+If you have further questions about copper in your drinking water or would like to address any other water quality concerns, please do not hesitate to contact us.